dalyIsaac/onenote-markdown-old/README.md

 The aim of this project is to build a web app which can be used to read and write OneNote notebooks as Markdown.
 The user interface is built using [React](https://reactjs.org/) and [Office UI Fabric React](https://developer.microsoft.com/en-us/fabric#/components).
 The state is managed using [Redux](https://redux.js.org/), with [Redux-Saga](https://redux-saga.js.org/) for handling application side effects. [localForage](https://localforage.github.io/localForage/) is used to store OneNote data such as notebooks, section groups, sections, notes, and contents in [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).

 Currently, the source code is hosted on [GitHub](https://github.com/dalyIsaac/onenote-markdown).
 The master branch is built in Visual Studio Team Services using their GitHub integration, and deployed to Azure App Service via continuous integration.
+Testing occurs using [Travis CI](https://travis-ci.com/dalyIsaac/onenote-markdown/), running [Jest](http://jestjs.io/).

 ## Features